 Your business’s website address needs to match your LLC’s name.
 Your customers will find your business online by searching the name.

 So before you select a name for your LLC, it is recommended that you ensure that the domain name you need is also available.
-Please check the currently available domain names to avoid any last-minute surprises.
+Please check the currently available domain names.

 Choose a Registered Agent in Vermont